 WEEDS A Perpetual Source Of Inspiration

 A weed is described as a plant growing profusely where it is not wanted.
 Removing it from where it’s unwanted poses many challenges.
-Herbicides are the method of choice to kill weeds.
+Herbicides are most people’s preferred method of choice to kill weeds because of the ease of simply spraying them.
 However, almost every herbicide, including Roundup, contains the chemical glyphosate.
 Glyphosate has a potential link to cancer.

 The alternative method of killing weeds is to use Organic products that are low in toxicity.
-But the most safest way to remove them is done on your hands and knees one weed at a time.
-This all natural way is a constant source of inspiration.
+But the most safest way to remove them is done on your hands and knees one weed at a time, a must in the Butterfly garden as all herbicides are toxic to caterpillars and butterflies.
+The all natural way of pulling weeds is a constant source of inspiration.

 Nature teaches me the most, through the process of weeding.
-Hand pulling weeds is time consuming compared to fast acting chemical herbicides but has zero toxicity.
-It makes me wonder what short cuts that I might be taking because I am unwilling to do the hard work.
+Hand pulling weeds is time consuming compared to fast acting chemical herbicides but manual removal has zero toxicity.
+It makes me wonder what short cuts that I might be taking in my life because I am unwilling to do the hard work.
 Could a quicker, easier method ultimately end up being destructive?
-This metaphor of taking the longer path helps ease some of my journey.
+This metaphor of taking the longer path helps ease some of my own personal journey.

 Weeding works best when it has just rained.
 A storm makes the soil pliable and the weeds pull out easily.
-I wonder if the storms of life help us wrestle with deep seeded issues.
+Perhaps the storms of life help us wrestle with deep seeded issues.
 Could troubles make me more open to change, to be molded and shaped differently?
 Should I welcome some of the harder times to achieve more wholeness?

 Fertilizing is another act of gardening that I can draw insight from.
 Chemical fertilizers works very well but do nothing to sustain soil and may result in a toxic buildup.
 So I chose an organic fertilizer over a chemical one.